RustyDude/internal-reporting-tool/README.md

 ## Views
 * **viewcount** - counts the views per article _(Used in Questions 1 & 2)_
 ```
-create view viewcount as select ar.author as id, ar.title, count(l.path) as view_count
+create view viewcount as
+select ar.author as id, ar.title, l.view_count
-from articles as ar left join log as l
+from articles as ar left join (
+    select path, count(path) as view_count
+    from log
+    where status like '%200%'
+group by log.path)
+as l
-on ar.slug = substring(l.path from 10)
+on ar.slug = substring(l.path from 10);
-group by ar.author, ar.title;
 ```

 * **log_errors** - tallies the logs and errors per each day. _(Used in Question 3)_